 - 1954 Established the Technical Training Center.
 This center fostered the principles of "Monozukuri is Hitozukuri (Our performance relies on our people)" and "Engineering and technique go hand in hand."
-These principles continue to be passed down within the Company. - Began establishing a network of service stations (centers) to enhance quality for end-users in each region across Japan Deepened cooperation with suppliers by establishing the DENSO Cooperative Association (currently DENSO HISHOKAI), which currently DENSO HISHOKAI). - 1959 Deepened cooperation with suppliers by establishing the DENSO Cooperative Association (currently DENSO HISHOKAI), which currently accounts for annual procurement of ¥2.7 trillion from approximately 7,360 suppliers - 1966 Opened a Chicago sales office and a Los Angeles branch office.
-Anticipated trade liberalization and other global trends through the establishment of this first overseas sales office - 2016 Formulated Eco Vision 2025.
-Accelerated concrete measures aimed at addressing environmental and energy issues and thereby helping realize a sustainable society - 2020 Opened the Hirose Plant, which together with the Electrification Innovation Center established outstanding development and production capabilities and became the core of our electrification domain
+These principles continue to be passed down within the Company Began establishing a network of service stations (centers) to enhance quality for end-users in each region across Japan - Deepened cooperation with suppliers by establishing the DENSO Cooperative Association (currently DENSO HISHOKAI), which currently accounts for annual procurement of ¥2.7 trillion from approximately 7,360 suppliers - 1966 Opened a Chicago sales office and a Los Angeles branch office.
+Anticipated trade liberalization and other global trends through the establishment of this first overseas sales office - Formulated Eco Vision 2025.
+Accelerated concrete measures aimed at addressing environmental and energy issues and thereby helping realize a sustainable society - 2020 Opened the Hirose Plant, which together with the Electrification Innovation Center established outstanding development and production capabili-